sudoshivesh/Oracle-Cloud-App-Development-Notes/Cloud Application Development Explorer.md

     - Oracle WebLogic Server is a unified and extensible platform for developing, deploying and running enterprise applications such as Java for on premises and in the cloud

 - Oracle Application Development Tools
-    - Oracle Visual Builder Studio
+    - Oracle Visual Builder Studio : Rapidly create and extend Oracle Cloud application's functionality with web, mobile, and progressive web applications.
-    - Oracle Digital Assistant
+    - Oracle Digital Assistant: Quickly and easily build AI powered assistants that connect to your back end applications
-    - Oracle REST Data Services
+    - Oracle REST Data Services: Oracle REST Data Services or RDS bridges HTTPs and in Oracle database.
-    - Oracle SQL Developer
-    - Agile
+    - Oracle SQL Developer: free integrated development environment that simplifies the development and management of Oracle database in both traditional and Cloud deployments
+    - Agile: Leading provider of product lifecycle management software solutions.

 - Oracle Cloud Application Development Platform Features
     - Continious Integration, Fast and Easy, Ease of Building Application, Migrating legacy Application
-    - Continious Development, Faster time to market and higher productivity
+    - Continious Development, Faster time to market and higher productivity.
+Developers can easily build application using containers

 - Type of Development
-    - Enterprise Application Developer
+    - Enterprise Application Developer :They create new enterprise applications or extend existing ones.
-    - Cloud Native Developer
-    - Mobile Application Developer
-    - API Developer
-    - Blockchain Developer
-    - Low-Code "Citizen" Developer
+    - Cloud Native Developer (polyglot programming) :you can use any language or framework you choose, because you are essentially packaging your application, service, microservice, or function in a container designed to run in any available polyglot runtime environment.
+    - Mobile Application Developer: they focus their attention on building cloud-based applications that are exposed to end users exclusively, by creating apps which users can deploy to their mobile devices.
+    - API Developer : they develop REST APIs that are designed to be consumed by other application developers.
+    - Blockchain Developer: they develop what is known as chain code, written in Go, Node.js, or Java that defines the data schema in a blockchain ledger and then performs updates or responds to queries from other applications.
+    - Low-Code "Citizen" Developer (Local Developer) : insteaad of writing code, these developers almost work exclusively with a visual drag and drop platform for designing, building, and deploying the new web-based applications.

+### ----------------------------------------------------------------------------------------
+### APPLICATION DEVELOPMENT SERVICE

 |App & Service Deployment|Application Development|Developer Productivity|
 |-|-|-|